Seychelles giant tortoise: Extinction and rediscovery

 Originally, several different subspecies of giant tortoise inhabited the Seychelles.
-Large and slow, the tortoises were reportedly friendly, with little fear of man.
+Large and slow, the tortoises were reportedly friendly, with little fear of humans.
 Sailors and settlers slaughtered thousands and swiftly drove most populations to extinction.

-Though generally assumed that the Aldabra giant tortoise was the only one to have survived over-exploitation in the Seychelles, it is occasionally, most recently in 1995, suggested that some Seychelles granitic island tortoises survived in captivity.
+Though it was generally assumed that the Aldabra giant tortoise was the only one to have survived over-exploitation in the Seychelles, it has been occasionally suggested, most recently in 1995, that some Seychelles granitic island tortoises survived in captivity.
 The report of oddly shaped captive tortoises prompted the Nature Protection Trust of Seychelles to examine the identity of the living tortoises.
-Examination of museum specimens of the 'extinct' Seychelles subspecies by Dr. Justin Gerlach and Laura Canning confirmed that some living tortoises exhibited characteristics of the supposedly extinct subspecies.
+Examination of museum specimens of the "extinct" Seychelles subspecies by Dr. Justin Gerlach and Laura Canning confirmed that some living tortoises exhibited characteristics of the supposedly extinct subspecies.

 Some recently published scientific papers on the genetics of the Seychelles and Indian Ocean tortoises provide conflicting results.
-Some studies suggest only one species (with multiple variants) was ever present in the islands, whilst others suggest three distinct, but closely related species.
-These different views derive from studies of different genes.
+Some suggest that only one species, with multiple variants, was ever present in the islands, whilst others suggest that there were three distinct, but closely related, species.
+The different views derive from studies of different genes.